furball514/TheMoneroPug/README.md

 * Fixed issues with Bitcointalk API
 * Optimized script loading
 * Colour coded
+* Proposed- to see charts as background theme for newtabs

 [//]: # (fallback individual page listing btctalk add and check numberpages / pagenumbers etc.)